skip to Main Content

 10. Nijmegen (Gelderland) – 176,000

-The numbers are based on estimates taken from the Dutch Central Bureau of Statistics in 2022.
+The numbers are based on estimates from the Dutch Central Bureau of Statistics in 2022.

 More Free Maps for Download